stevegt/grid-cli/v2/cache.md

 #### Examples of Existing Microkernels

+In a typical microkernel architecture, the kernel has minimal knowledge of permissions, and the responsibility for handling permissions is generally left to microservers (drivers).
+The kernel focuses on providing essential services such as communication and resource management, while higher-level functions, including access control and permissions, are managed by user-level services.

 1. **seL4**: As previously mentioned, seL4 uses a capability-based security model where the kernel maintains capability mappings but does not deeply involve itself in access control logic.
 Instead, it relies on the capabilities held by the user-level services to determine access rights.

 2. **Mach**: The Mach microkernel provides basic Inter-Process Communication (IPC) mechanisms and leaves most of the higher-level functionality, including access control, to user-space programs.
 The kernel does not have intrinsic knowledge of the permissions but enforces access controls passed to it via messages.